 Seek professional advice

 This section discusses the law that applies to most employees in Australia under the Commonwealth Disability Discrimination Act 1992 and Fair Work Act 2009.
-The law that applies to you depends on the organisation you work for, your employment status, and whether there is any applicable state or territory legislation.
+The law that applies to you depends on the organisation you work for, your employment status and whether there is any applicable state or territory legislation.
 Your award or enterprise agreement may provide additional entitlements.
 You should obtain specific advice about your situation from a lawyer who specialises in employment matters.
 If you cannot afford professional advice, Cancer Council’s Legal, Financial and Workplace Referral Services may be able to assist.
 Contact 13 11 20 for more information.

 An employer can’t pressure you to resign or dismiss you because you have cancer or are caring for a family or household member diagnosed with cancer.

 All permanent employees are entitled to receive paid personal leave, which includes sick leave and carer’s leave.
-In general it is against the law to dismiss someone for:
+In general it is against the law to dismiss someone in these cases:

-If you think you’ve been sacked unfairly, this may be unfair dismissal.
+If you think your employment was ended unfairly, this may be unfair dismissal.
 You have 21 days from the date of dismissal to lodge a complaint with the Fair Work Commission.
 You must also meet some other conditions to be eligible to lodge an unfair dismissal claim, including a minimum length of service.

 Resolving a workplace issue